thelaycon/sms-microservice/README.md

 # HNGi7-SMS-Task
-A simple API implementing Twilio API
+A simple microservice implementing Twilio API

 A Microservice that does only the following task: